The time has come – our family’s first trip to PEI’s Jack Frost Festival is almost here and it’s time to start packing!

 I’m going to bring t-shirts, zippered hoodies, pants, and double socks for each of us.
 The forecast is thankfully mild (single digits mostly, woo hoo!), so I’m not going to invest in hand or foot warmers, but we might need to switch our socks for the inflatables.

-A study backpack to carry all the items I’m sure the kids will be handing over, asking us to carry.
+A sturdy backpack to carry all the items I’m sure the kids will be handing over, asking us to carry.

 Glow sticks/bracelets for a little extra fun!